Sharing is activism

 - Overcome the inability/ fear of your team to contact strangers

 Many of your volunteers will tell you that they don’t feel comfortable contacting strangers or canvassing strangers; especially if they are new to it.
 And you don’t want to traumatize them from the beginning.
-This issue disappears when you start by mobilising your network and people you know like your neighbours.
+This issue disappears when you start by mobilizing your network and people you know like your neighbors.
 It builds confidence and on top of that, contact details are usually up-to-date!

 - Overcome the problem of non-credibility